okarkach/DataVisualizationTableauTrack/SampleExercise.md

 **Sample Success Message:**

 Awesome!
-You have just learned how to add cleaning steps to your workflow and to convert fields to the right data type.
+You have just learned how to add cleaning steps to your workflow and convert fields to the right data type.
 Cleaner data yields better analysis.
-Let’s keep up the good work!
+Let’s learn more data cleaning techniques!

-**Note:**The exercise above is of an iterative nature and will potentially cover more than one data type example in the same fashion.
+**Note:** The exercise above is of an iterative nature and will potentially cover more than one data type example in the same fashion.

-**Motivation for the potential following exercise:**
+**Motivation for potential following exercise:**

 Great job your first take at cleaning messy data!
 You have probably noticed that the data in the ‘Customer’ dataframe had misspelling errors and was not normalized.
 The process of catching these errors and fixing them can be very tedious and time consuming.
-Rest assured; Tableau Prep is coming to the rescue!
+Rest assured; Tableau Prep is here for the rescue!

 **Limitations**: In designing this exercise, we assumed that the code editor would play the role of an interactive GUI similar to Tableau Prep in order for the learner to stay within the DataCamp platform.
 Further options can be contemplated in order to accommodate the integration of similar exercises on DataCamp.